Best Dim Sum in Richmond, BC

 If it’s variety you seek, look no further than dim sum.
 This Chinese tapas-style meal features small plates meant for sharing.
 It’s best to attend with friends, and a simple rule of thumb is to order two-to-three dishes per person.
 It’s easy to get carried away!

-Top dim sum places fill up quickly and once diners sit down, they may spend hours eating and chatting over tea.
+Top dim sum places fill up quickly (especially on weekends) and once diners sit down, they may spend hours eating and chatting over tea.
 Go early or make a reservation to ensure you get a table.

 Since dim sum originated in the ancient teahouses along the Silk Road in Southern China, tea is important to the experience, with Jasmine tea being the common choice.
 Custom dictates you pour your neighbour’s tea and not your own, and that you keep the spout pointing away from anyone at the table.
 Need a refill?
 Flip the lid upside down and sit it on top of the pot.